 The leadership at AOMA is exceptional.
 We are fortunate to have experienced and dedicated administrative staff and faculty who are committed to transforming the lives of those for whom they work.
 AOMA's leadership team participates in the development of the profession at the state and national level.
-Together, AOMA's leaders guide the institution to achieve AOMA's mission of transforming lives and communities through graduate education in Oriental medicine.
+Together, AOMA's leaders guide the institution to achieve AOMA's mission of transforming lives and communities through graduate education in Chinese medicine.

 AOMA’s five-member governing board is the legal body granted specific authority over the institution’s governance.
 This authority is delegated to the board of governors by the shareholders of the institution through the corporate bylaws.

-Betty Edmond, M.D. is the president and CEO of AOMA.
+Betty Edmond, M.D. is the president of AOMA.
 Dr. Edmond brings strong leadership skills and experience to the organization, as a physician, a senior healthcare executive and an advocate for the advancement of Oriental and Integrative Medicine.

 AOMA’s academic leaders comprise of some of the best Chinese- and Western-educated practitioners in the world.

 AOMA's administrative staff strive daily to serve the needs of the institution, the students, faculty, and extended communities.